VolumeElement/VolumeElement.github.io/_posts/2023-06-20-fun-with-elliptic-curves.md

 ## Implementation with Sagemath

-Sage is a powerful mathematical tool based on python that offers a way to manupulate various computationally complex objects like rings, fields, modular forms, and algebraic curves&mdash;with it we can make short work of this problem.
+Sage is a powerful mathematical tool based on python that offers a way to manipulate various computationally complex objects like rings, fields, modular forms, and algebraic curves&mdash;with it we can make short work of this problem.

 To start, we specify that we'd like to work over the polynomial ring $\mathbb{Q}[a,\,b,\,c]$ and we define $p(a,\,b,\,c)$ as `proj_cubic`.